RoHS Directive 2011/65/EU Evaluation

-RoHS is a CE marking Directive and if your product is within its scope then it must carry a CE marking and be referenced on an accompanying declaration of conformity.
+RoHS (Restriction of Hazardous Substances) is a CE marking Directive and if your product is within its scope then it must carry a CE marking and be referenced on an accompanying declaration of conformity.

 Electrical Product Compliance Testing